 - Central nervous system disease (very rare cause)

-Also, did you notice that these diseases are all common in senior dogs?
+Did you notice anything that these diseases all have in common?
+These are all conditions we see most in senior dogs!
 That means older dogs are at high risk of developing hypertension, so you’ll want to look out for its signs.
+Catching hypertension early can make it easier to manage.

 What are the symptoms of hypertension in dogs?